 - Communicate positive information about your background.

 The person may ask you a wide variety of questions.
 Try to briefly answer all of them and ask to leave a copy of your resume so the employer can learn more about your skills and experience as well as have a way to contact you at a later time.

-While this is not like formally interviewing for a job, it may give a prospective employer a feel for who you are and what you can do.
+While this is not formally interviewing for a job, it can give a prospective employer a feel for who you are and what you can do.

 It may lead to an interview, so find out what you want to know in case the organization does have an opening now or at some future point.
 In addition to sharing information about you, Employers Day also involves gathering information.
 Think of yourself as a reporter doing investigative work and take notes.

 Suggested questions to ask when talking to an Employer:

 - What are some of the qualities you seek in potential employees?